 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 Assessment Weighting Related Learning Outcome Class Test 20% 1 Group Assignment 25% All Final exam

 Assessment Related RequirementsThe following additional conditions apply:

-1. To gain a pass in this course, a mark of at least 45% must be obtained in the final examination as well as a total of at least 50% overall.
-Students who fail to achieve the minimum examination mark will be awarded no more than 49%.
+1. To gain a pass in this course, a mark of at least 45% must be obtained in the final examination, where all topics will be assessed, as well as a total of at least 50% overall.
+Students who fail to achieve the minimum examination mark will be awarded no more than 48%.

-2. Legible handwriting and the quality of English expression are considered to be integral parts of the assessment process.
+2. Presentation, including legible handwriting and the quality of English expression, is considered to be an integral component of the assessment process.
 You may lose marks in the examination due to poor handwriting.

 3. Students in this course are not permitted to take a dictionary (English or English-Foreign) into the examination.

 4. The use of a non-programmable calculator is permitted in this course.